 State Highway 131 north of Rockton is one of the most lovely stretches of highway in all of Wisconsin.
 Your route will cross the Kickapoo River at least five times in a five-mile stretch.
 Highway 131 intersects County Highway F where the Reserve shares a boundary with Wildcat Mountain State Park.
-For an extra challenging loop, travel County F east to State Highway 33 north to fully appreciate the term "Mountain" in the Park’s name.
-State Highways 131 and 33 enter the town of Ontario, a bustling community that serves as the favorite point of departure for canoeists spending the day on the River.
+For an extra challenging loop, travel County F east to State Highway 33 north to fully appreciate the term "mountain" in the park’s name.
+State Highways 131 and 33 enter the town of Ontario, a bustling community that serves as the favorite point of departure for canoeists spending the day on the river.

-Although traffic is light on the area roads, please remember the combination of curves, hills, and sightseeing requires drivers and cyclists to be extra cautious.
+Although traffic is light on area roads, please remember the combination of curves, hills, and sightseeing requires drivers and cyclists to be extra cautious.

 Portions of the mountain bike trails follow the state snowmobile trail, covering most of the length of the Reserve.
-Although not a single track trail, the mountain bike trail presents many of the challenges that serious off-road bikers find appealing.
+Although it is not a single track trail, the mountain bike trail presents many of the challenges that serious off-road bikers find appealing.
 You’ll encounter steep uphill climbs, hairpin turns, and rapid descents as you travel through hardwood forests and open meadows with breathtaking overlooks along the way.

 The use of mountain bikes allows the more adventurous set to access the remote areas on the Reserve seldom visited by others.
-However, there are places where the bike trail runs concurrent with equestrian trails; and hikers may be encountered at any point on the system.
+However, there are places where the bike trail runs concurrent with equestrian trails, and hikers may be encountered at any point on the system.